PazuCheung10/accessly/DEMO_SCRIPT.md

 - Typing indicators (if available)

 **Say**:
 > "This is real-time chat powered by Socket.io.
 Messages appear instantly for all users in the room.
-Notice the threading - you can reply to specific messages, creating nested conversations like Slack or Discord."
+Notice the threading - you can reply to specific messages, creating two-level threads (root message + direct replies)."

 **Action**:
 - Send a test message